Aylur/astal/docs/guide/typescript/binding.md

 > The `.prop(key)` function is equivalent to `.as((obj) => bind(obj, key))`.
 >

+There is also a special, third kind of binding called a `DummyBinding` that wraps a regular value in the binding API (without any reactivity).
+It's useful when making a function that takes a `T | Binding<T>`, so that you don't have to deal with conditionally using `.as` and such.
+There is also a convenience function called `toBinding` that wraps its input in a `DummyBinding` only if it isn't a binding already.

-However, most of the time you don't need to care about what kind of binding you have - they both work in widgets, and have the same functions defined on them.
-The `Binding` type is a supertype of both kinds, and so is useful when you don't care about the kind you're dealing with.
+However, most of the time you don't need to care about what kind of binding you have - all of them work in widgets, and have the same functions defined on them.
+The `Binding` type is a supertype all the kinds, and so is useful when you don't care about the kind you're dealing with.